Are different forms of content writing all just the same thing?

 Going forward, Content Writers and Copywriters must combine forces to successfully build traffic, create relationships with customers and consumers and ultimately build their brand.
 So, although they have slightly different responsibilities, it’s vital to consider both when building websites.
 However, as Copywriters grow to combine strategic writing with great content, they may just have the best of both worlds.
 As the term Content Writer is still in its infancy, maybe we’ll begin to see a cross over as it evolves further.

-Do you agree with how the terms have been split?
+Do you agree with how these two content writing terms have been split?
 Are you a writer and feel that it’s more about perspective, or do you think they are much of the same and a Content Writer is just marketing jargon – probably at some point thought up by a Copywriter?

 We’d love to hear your thoughts, so please comment below!